 As the Corporation's leases do not provide an implicit rate, the Corporation elected to use the risk-free rate commensurate with the lease term as the discount rate to calculate the present value of lease payments.
 The Corporation elected the short-term lease exemption for all leases that qualify and did not recognize a ROU asset and a lease liability for leases with an initial term of twelve months or less.
 Additionally, the company did not recognize a ROU asset and lease liability for leases with a calculated net present value of payments below its established threshold.
 The Corporation's lease agreements do not contain residual value guarantees or significant restrictions or covenants other than those customary in such arrangements.
-As of December 31, 2022, the Corporation did not have material leases that had been signed but not yet commenced.
+Variable lease payment amounts that cannot be determined at the commencement of the lease are not included in the right-of-use assets or lease liabilities.
+The Corporation leases copiers that include variable payments based on usage that are expensed as incurred.
+As of December 31, 2023, the Corporation did not have material leases that had been signed but not yet commenced.